RAMANATHAN-19/Parsing/README.md

 File Preparation:

-Place the text file (forParsing_task.xls) you want to convert in the same directory as the script, or specify the file path in the script.
+Place the file (forParsing_task.xls) you want to convert in the same directory as the script, or specify the file path in the script.
 Verify that the text file follows a specific format where each line is divided into 12 fields separated by the '|' character, and lines containing ' Stat' should be skipped.
 Running the Script: